rearc-data/covid-19-death-counts-week-states/README.md

     <img src="./rearc_logo_rgb.png" alt="Rearc Logo" title="Rearc Logo" height="52" />
 </a>

-# Provisional COVID-19 Death Counts by Week Ending Date and State | CDC / NCHS
+# Provisional COVID-19 Death Counts by Week and State | CDC / NCHS

 You can subscribe to the AWS Data Exchange product utilizing the automation featured in this repository by visiting []().